 The databases produced by the McClung Historical Collection include the Knoxville obituary index 1885-1906, which indexes the Knoxville Journal and the Knoxville obituary index 1991 - present, which indexes the Knoxville Journal's obituaries for 1990 (after which they ceased publication) and the Knoxville News Sentinel from 1990 to present.

 The Knox County Delayed Birth Registration index has been abstracted from the Knox County Circuit Court and Chancery Court Minute Books.
 These Knox County courts were part of a state process where delayed birth certificates were issued to those born prior to the start of statewide birth registration in 1914, to those born after the commencement of state birth registration but never had a certificate issued or where early certificates had errors that required correction.
 The local courts reviewed the evidence, approved the application and then issued a court order that was sent to the Department of Public Health, Division of Vital Statistics to have an official state certificate issued.
 The information submitted to the local courts for birth registration has been deemed open access by the state.
-The earliest birth registration found in these entries dates to 1861, the latest to 1945.
+The earliest birth registration year found in these entries is 1861, the latest is 1945.